IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}

 # Device management requests
 {: #requests}
+Last updated: 08 September 2016
+{: .last-updated}

-The {{site.data.keyword.iot_full}} provides actions that can be initiated against one or more devices.
-These actions can be initiated through the dashboard or the REST API.
-There are two types of actions available.
-They are device actions and firmware actions.
+The {{site.data.keyword.iot_full}} provides actions that can be initiated for one or more devices.
+These actions can be initiated by using the dashboard or the REST API.
+The types of available actions are **device actions** and **firmware actions**.

-## Initiating device management requests through the dashboard
+## Initiating device management requests by using the dashboard
 {: #initiating-dm-dashboard}

 Requests can be initiated through the dashboard by navigating to the **Actions** tab of the Devices page.
-The **Initiate Action** button provides a dialog for selecting an action, picking the devices to take the action against, and specifying any additional parameters that the selected action supports.
+The **Initiate Action** button opens a dialog box where you can select an action, pick the devices to take the action on, and specify any additional parameters that the selected action supports.

 ## Initiating device management requests by using the REST API
 {: #initiating-dm-api}

-Requests can be initiated using the following REST API sample:
+Requests can be initiated by using the following REST API sample:

 `POST https://<org>.internetofthings.ibmcloud.com/api/v0002/mgmt/requests`

-For more information on the request body, refer to the [API documentation](https://docs.internetofthings.ibmcloud.com/swagger/v0002.html).
+For more information about the body of a device management request, refer to the [API documentation](https://docs.internetofthings.ibmcloud.com/swagger/v0002.html).

 ## Device actions
 {: #device-actions}

-A device may specify that it supports device actions when it publishes a manage request.
-This indicates to the {{site.data.keyword.iot_short_notm}} that the device is able to respond to device reboot and device reset actions.
+A device can specify that it supports device actions when it publishes a manage request.
+A device action request indicates to the {{site.data.keyword.iot_short_notm}} that the device is able to respond to device reboot and device reset actions.

 ## Device actions - reboot
 {: #device-actions-reboot}

-You can initiate the reboot device action from the {{site.data.keyword.iot_short_notm}} dashboard or from the REST API.
+You can initiate the reboot device action by using the {{site.data.keyword.iot_short_notm}} dashboard or by using the REST API.

-To initiate a device reboot using the REST API, issue a POST request to:
+To initiate a device reboot by using the REST API, issue a POST request to:

 `https://<org>.internetofthings.ibmcloud.com/api/v0002/mgmt/requests`

-The information provided is:
+Provide the following information:

 - The action ``device/reboot``
 - A list of devices to reboot, with a maximum of 5000 devices